Annecy France is just a couple of hours by train from Chamonix Mont Blanc.

 The self guided walks are informative and clearly identifies ancient landmarks still evident around the buildings in town.

-I found the most interesting walks in Annecy France were the
+I found the most interesting walks in medieval Annecy were the

 • walks of the Old Town and its Churches

 • walk “Off the Beaten Path”